david-strejc/secure-webhosting-infra/README.md

 # secure-webhosting-infra

-Idea
-To have as secure webhosting for most attacked CMS - WordPress
+Secure Webhosting Infra serves as repo for gathering tools, techniques and How-Tos to have as secure webhosting for most attacked CMS - WordPress as only can be.

 ## Tols used for securing host